oracle-livelabs/oci/oci-dataflow/dataflow-streaming-workshop/00-introduction/introduction.md

 * Integrate with other OCI services such as OCI Streaming, OCI Object Storage, OCI Autonomous Databases, and OCI Vault.

 ### Prerequisites
-If you are running the workshop in a Paid Cloud Account, ensure you have the permissions below:
+If you are running the workshop in a Paid Cloud Account, ensure you are an Oracle Cloud Account Administrator with the permissions below:
-* Oracle Cloud Account Administrator's role to manage policies, compartments, user groups, and resource managers.
+* Permission to manage policies, compartments, user groups, and resource managers.

 ## Acknowledgments
 - **Author** -  Sivanesh Selvanataraj, Software Engineer, OCI Data Flow